Updated: Jun 8

-Mix all the ingredients together and transfer to an airtight container or jar.
+Mix all the ingredients and transfer them to an airtight container or jar.
 Leave in the fridge overnight.

-Depending on how you like the consistency add more milk the next morning if desired.
+Depending on how you like the consistency, add more milk the following day if desired.

 Add any more toppings of choice (try to change this up regularly to get more variety in your diet).